Keener Township, Jasper County, Indiana

 Keener Township is one of thirteen townships in Jasper County, Indiana, United States.
-As of the 2010 census, its population was 10,110 and it contained 3,977 housing units.
+As of the 2020 census, its population was 10,625 (up from 10,110 at 2010) and it contained 4,176 housing units.

 History

 Keener Township was established in 1858 and probably named after Jacob Keener, who settled in South Bend in 1855.
 A cabinet maker, stockholder of the Union Cabinet company as well as a politician, policeman, and saloon owner in South Bend, Jacob also established the Apollo - the "first German garden and place of amusement" in South Bend and a "favorite resort for politicians of both parties."
 The first German theater and masquerades in South Bend were held there.

 Geography

 According to the 2010 census, the township has a total area of 48.26 sqmi, of which 48.11 sqmi (or 99.69%) is land and 0.15 sqmi (or 0.31%) is water.